Is using a Certified Nurse Midwife safe?

-Yes, Absolutely!
-Midwives and Doulas work as experts in caring for you in the safest way possible.
+Yes!
+Certified Nurse Midwives are experts in women's health and focus on caring for you in the safest way possible.
 We know normal and variations from normal.
 We know when labor intervention is necessary and unnecessary.
 We know supporting you in an environment which is best for you is also best for your baby.
-We hold space for respecting your needs and advocate for you in professional and courteous ways that allow you your best outcome.
+We hold space for you in professional and courteous way that allows you your best outcome.
 We prepare for and practice emergency drills regularly as well as keep up certifications in CPR, ALS, NRP and more than required continuing education.

-Is it really worth having a Midwife or Doula?
+Is it worth having a Midwife?
+What is the cost?

-Folks often want care of a Midwife or Doula from our team but they don't know how to pay for it.
+Answer: People often want care of a Midwife but they don't know how to pay for it.
 We know these services and valuable.
-We accept payment from family members, checks, credit cards and cash and will develop a payment plan to suit your needs.
-Please note all payments should be made before 35 weeks.
+We accept payment from family members, checks and credit and will develop a payment plan if needed.
+Please note ALL payments should be complete before 34 weeks.
 Most babies are born between 37 and 41 weeks.
-We advise you to arrange for payment by 35 weeks.
+We require you to arrange for complete payment by 34 weeks.
 We limit the number of clients we accept monthly.
 In order to guarantee service you must pay to reserve your spot on our monthly roster.
-If you choose to move on to another persons care we will not reimburse you.
+If you choose to move on to another person for care we may not reimburse you.
 We may give partial refunds if your care has to be turned over.
-We do expect that our time will be respected and reimbursed.
-We reserve the time for you in our schedule!
+We do expect that our time will be reimbursed.
+We reserve the time for you in our monthly birth schedule!

 Do I need a childbirth or lactation class?

 Yes, if this is your first attempt for an unmedicated birth or first attempt at breastfeeding.
 Would you run a marathon without preparing?
 No way!
 Since pregnancy, labor and childbirth are one of the most important events of your life you should really prepare for it!
 Read until you feel informed.
 Learn until you feel like an expert.
 Spread the word when you've gained the knowledge!